How to Be More Active During the Work Day

 - Use a cushioned floor mat and other support to avoid foot and leg fatigue when standing.

 - Ask a coworker to be your virtual “work out at work” partner.
 Remind and support each other to move more throughout the day using email or calendar reminders.
 You’ll help keep each other accountable and motivated!

 - Schedule physical activity time on your work calendar — and treat it like an important appointment.

 Is your workplace interested in getting employees more active?
 A worksite physical activity program and a culture of activity can increase productivity, reduce absenteeism, lower turnover and reduce healthcare costs.
-Find out more information about the American Heart Association’s Workplace Health Solutions.
+Find out more information about the American Heart Association’s Well-being Works Better™ initiatives.